andela-oakinniranye/mylists/README.md

 or

-> curl -d 'password=password&email=email' https://mylyst.herokuapp.com/v1/auth/login
+> curl -X POST -d 'password=PASSWORD&email=EMAIL' https://mylyst.herokuapp.com/v1/auth/login

 You can then make a request to any of the endpoints listed by using the provided token